-Driver intoxication, as motorists who are under the influence of drugs or alcohol, are much less likely to see a yield sign, or to take care when driving through a crosswalk or intersection;
+- Driver intoxication, as motorists who are under the influence of drugs or alcohol, are much less likely to see a yield sign, or to take care when driving through a crosswalk or intersection;

-Distracted driving, which causes thousands of accidents every year;
+- Distracted driving, which causes thousands of accidents every year;

-Brake failure caused by a manufacturer defect or improper maintenance;
+- Brake failure caused by a manufacturer defect or improper maintenance;

-Non-functioning traffic lights;
+- Non-functioning traffic lights;

-Improperly placed signage; and
+- Improperly placed signage; and

-Poor road design.
+- Poor road design.

-Fortunately, motorists who are injured as a result of someone else’s negligence could recover damages compensating them for their losses, so if you were recently hurt in a car crash that was at least partially the fault of another driver who failed to yield, please contact a member of our car accident legal team to learn more about filing a claim in your own case.
+Fortunately, motorists who are injured as a result of someone else’s negligence could recover damages compensating them for their losses, so if you were recently hurt in a car crash that was at least partially the fault of another driver who failed to yield, please contact one of our failure to yield accident lawyers in Colorado Springs to learn more about filing a claim in your own case.

 Injured parties who can prove that someone else’s failure to yield was the actual or proximate cause of their collision could be eligible for both economic and noneconomic compensatory damages.
 The former covers damages that are easy to calculate, including medical bills, out-of-pocket costs, lost income, and vocational rehabilitation, while the latter covers the cost of losses like pain and suffering, emotional distress, and disfigurement or scarring.

-Photographs from the scene of the accident, including debris and skid marks;
+- Photographs from the scene of the accident, including debris and skid marks;

-Photographs of the damage to the vehicles;
+- Photographs of the damage to the vehicles;

-Testimony from eyewitnesses who saw the accident occur;
+- Testimony from eyewitnesses who saw the accident occur;

-Video recordings from traffic cameras or other sources from the time of the collision;
+- Video recordings from traffic cameras or other sources from the time of the collision;

-A copy of the police report created following the accident; and
+- A copy of the police report created following the accident; and

-Diagrams and photos provided by an accident reconstruction expert.
+- Diagrams and photos provided by an accident reconstruction expert.